Super Moist Lemon Loaf Cake

 • Baking Powder: The baking powder helps the lemon cake get super light and fluffy.

 • Lemon Extract: Add a tiny bit of lemon extract to enhance the lemon flavor.
 The lemon juice already adds a nice light lemon flavor so the extract is optional and can be used if you want a stronger lemon flavor.
+We recommend half a teaspoon.
+Alternatively, you may add some fresh lemon zest for stronger citrus flavor.

 • Baking Soda: The baking soda helps the lemon cake rise.

-• Flour: To make this vegan lemon loaf, we use regular all purpose flour.
+• Flour: To make this lemon loaf, we use regular all purpose flour.
 If you would like to make it gluten-free as well, simply use gluten-free all purpose flour in this recipe.
 I recommend King Arthur Measure for Measure or Cup4Cup (be careful, this flour has a small amount of milk powder in it so if you are dairy-free, I would advise using the other gluten-free flour recommendation).

 How To Make Vegan Lemon Loaf